tbrowder/FontFactory/README.md

 DESCRIPTION
 ===========

-**FreeFont** is a package that provides easy handling of the GNU FreeFont set of OpenType fonts which closely match the classic Adobe Type 1 free fonts shown in the following table.
+**FreeFont** is a package that provides easy handling of the GNU FreeFont set of OpenType fonts which descended from the classic Adobe Type 1 free fonts shown in Table 2 below.
 Unlike the original Adobe fonts, these fonts also include thousands of Unicode characters.
 The fonts are also among the few, freely-available fonts that have Type 1 kerning.

 See [https://www.gnu.org/software/freefont/sources/](https://www.gnu.org/software/freefont/sources/) for much more information on the sources and Unicode coverage of the GNU FreeFont collection.